AB1825 Law for California Sexual Harassment Training

-Employers conducting business in California with 50 or more employees (including part-time or contractors) in the state of California.
+Employers conducting business in California with 50 or more employees (including part-time or contractors).
 To be counted as an “employee,” the employee does not need to be physically located in California.

-Supervisors who are located in California must be trained.
+Supervisors who are located in California must receive California sexual harassment training.

 - Supervisors must be trained at least once every two years, tracked by either the “individual” tracking method or “training year” tracking.
 Specific definitions of those two methods are included in the regulations.

 - Newly hired supervisors and people promoted into supervisory positions must receive the training within six months of assuming the supervisory position.
 If the person received compliant training in the two years before assuming the new role, the employer only needs to give the person a copy of the organization’s harassment policy and require them to read it and acknowledge receipt of it.
 After that, the person only needs to be trained once every two years.

 On-site and online or webinar training must be at least two hours in length.
 For e-learning training, the program must also take no less than two hours to complete.
 It is important to note, the 2-hour requirement does not include meal or rest breaks.